DocumentationBook/SphinxDocumentation/tutorial/setup/index.rst

 Quick configuration
 ===================

-The Sphinx package contains a special utility called ``sphinx-build`` that walks you through several Sphinx configuration steps as follows:
+The Sphinx package contains a special utility called ``sphinx-quickstart`` that walks you through several Sphinx configuration steps as follows:

 #.
 Run the utility::